Lucas Dillon (judge): Birth and origins

 Lucas's mother was a younger daughter of Edward Barnewall of Crickstown.
 Her family also was Old English and descended from Michael de Berneval who had come to Ireland in the time of Henry II of England (12th century).

 He had three brothers and three sisters (see his father's article).

 Early life

 He entered the Middle Temple, London, in 1561, was called to the Bar, and then returned to Ireland to practice law.
 His rise in the legal profession was rapid: he became Principal Solicitor for Ireland in 1565.
 He bought an estate at Moymet, near Trim, County Meath, on which he built Moymet House, where he lived in 1565, now a ruin.
 Moymet is near the older family estate of Newtown Abbey that had been given to his father.
 Dillon later also acquired lands in County Cavan.
-He also owned a townhouse in Nicholas Street in Dublin.
+He also owned a townhouse on Nicholas Street in Dublin.

 First marriage and children

 Dillon married about 1565 Jane Bathe, daughter of James Bathe by his second wife Elizabeth Burnell.
 His father in law was Chief Baron of the Irish Exchequer.

 Lucas and Jane had seven sons: